chainsaws-dev/shopping-lists-and-recipes-backend/README.md

 Frontend source for this backend is available [here](https://github.com/chainsaws-dev/shopping-lists-and-recipes)

+## Docs
+Run this command to start documentation server on localhost:6060 `godoc -http=:6060`
+Documentation on this server will be available [here](http://localhost:6060/pkg/myprojects/Shopping-lists-and-recipes/)

 ## Run
 To run project without compilation run the following:
 `go run *.go`